 Engine 4 (E4) (1990 Class A Pumper) KME.
 It carries 1000 gallons of water, and is in good condition for a mid-life vehicle.
-This vehicle needs to be planned for replacement in the future as it lacks many safety standards required for new vehicles.
+This vehicle needs to be planned for repair, refurbishment, or replacement in the very near future.
+Since it lacks many safety standards required for new vehicles repair or refurbishment would not address these issue and only a replacement will solve this out of date vehicle problems from a safety perspective.